jmandel/fhir-js-client/docs/node.md

 # Using client-js in Node

-The API for node is exactly the same as for the browsers.
-The only difference is how the SMART api object is created.
-In the browser, the SMART api is available in the global scope at `window.FHIR.oauth2`.
-In Node, the `fhirclient` module exports a function that you need to call to obtain the same SMART api object.
+The API for node is exactly the same as for the browsers, with the exception of how the SMART API object is created.
+In the browser, the SMART API is available in the global scope at `window.FHIR.oauth2`.
+In Node, the `fhirclient` module exports a function that you need to call to obtain the same SMART API object.

 > This will not work out of the box if your request object does not have a `session` object property that we can write to.
 This means that may need use a middleware or plugin to provide that session support.
 See [sessions](#sessions).